-- Keep anything that can burn at least 3 feet away from heating equipment, such as the furnace, fireplace, wood stove, or portable space heater. - According to NFPA's 2018 report, "U.S. Home Fires Involving Heating Equipment", fires in which the heat source was too close to combustibles were associated with the largest number of injuries, deaths and property damage. - Have a three-foot "kid-free zone" around open fires and space heaters. - NEVER use your oven to heat your home. - Remember to turn portable heaters off when leaving the room or going to bed.
+- Keep anything that can burn at least 3 feet away from heating equipment, such as the furnace, fireplace, wood stove, or portable space heater. - According to NFPA's 2021 report, "Home Heating Fires", fires in which the heat source was too close to combustibles were associated with the largest number of injuries, deaths, and property damage. - Have a three-foot "kid-free zone" around open fires and space heaters. - NEVER use your oven to heat your home.